Vyral/base-template/_posts/2020-01-31-what-do-you-do-about-hassle-free-cash-offers.md

 ---

 {% include youtube.html %}

+If you get a hassle-free cash offer to buy your home in the mail, here’s what you need to know about that offer.

 If you’ve gotten a letter from someone asking to buy your house hassle-free with just cash, what do you do?&nbsp;